andradazoltan/yelp_db_and_concurrent_server/README.md

 + `ADDRESTAURANT <restaurant information>`: This command has structure similar to the `ADDUSER` command in that the JSON string representing a restaurant should have all the necessary details to create a new restaurant except for details such as `business_id` and `stars`.
 If the provided string is incomplete or erroneous , the error message should `ERR: INVALID_RESTAURANT_STRING`.
 + `ADDREVIEW <review information>`: The last simple command to implement is an `ADDREVIEW` command which has the same principle as the other commands.
 The possible error codes are `ERR: INVALID_REVIEW_STRING`, `ERR: NO_SUCH_USER` and `ERR: NO_SUCH_RESTAURANT`.

-Remember that when multiple clients are making such requests to change the database you will need to deal with potential data races and other concurrency-related conflicts.
+A large factor we had to consider was that when multiple clients are making such requests to change the database, there may be data races and other concurrency-related conflicts that come up.

-For any other errors in the requests, you can send an `ERR: ILLEGAL_REQUEST`.
+For any other errors in the requests, `ERR: ILLEGAL_REQUEST` was sent.

 ### Part V: Structured Queries

-The final part of this machine problem is to support structured queries over the database you have constructed.
-The request-response pattern will be handled by the `RestaurantDBServer` as was the case with "simple" requests earlier.
+The final part of this project was to support structured queries over the database.
+The request-response pattern was handled by the `RestaurantDBServer` as was the case with "simple" requests earlier.

-We would like to process queries such as "list all restaurants in a neighbourhood that serve Chinese food and have moderate ($$) price."
+We wanted to process queries such as "list all restaurants in a neighbourhood that serve Chinese food and have moderate ($$) price."

 In our request-response model, the request would begin with the keyword `QUERY` followed by a string that represents the query.

 A query string may be: `in(Telegraph Ave) && (category(Chinese) || category(Italian)) && price <= 2`.
 This query string represents a query to obtain a list of Chinese and Italian restaurants in the Telegraph Avenue neighbourhood that have a price range of 1-2.

 For the query string above, the server would respond with a list of restaurants in JSON notation.
-If no restaurants match the query (for any reason) then the server should respond with `ERR: NO_MATCH`.
-If no query string is sent or if the query is ill-formed then the response should be `ERR: INVALID_QUERY`.
+If no restaurants match the query (for any reason) then the server responds with `ERR: NO_MATCH`.
+If no query string is sent or if the query is ill-formed then the response is `ERR: INVALID_QUERY`.

 The grammar for the query language looks something like this: